wimpysworld/obs-studio-portable/README.md

  - **I sometimes stream OBS Studio how-tos and examples**
    - Being able to run demo instances (at will) of OBS Studio with isolated configurations is great for this.
  - **I want a stable OBS setup and an in-development OBS setup**
-   - When developing new features for my stream, I want to freely experiment with new versions of OBS Studio and it's plugins without fear of disrupting my stable setup.
+   - When developing new features for my stream, I want to freely experiment with new versions of OBS Studio and its plugins without fear of disrupting my stable setup.
  - **I sometimes need old versions of OBS Studio**
    - I have some streaming projects that are archived and don't need upgrading.
 But I do want to reference them from time to time.

 # Batteries included

 I'm extremely thankful to the OBS Studio developers and developers of the growing list of excellent plugins.
 These Portable builds of OBS Studio for Ubuntu celebrate the best of what's available.
 Thank you! 🙇

-Here are the 3rd party plugins that come bundled with OBS Studio Portable for
+Here are the 3rd party plugins that come bundled with OBS Studio Portable for Ubuntu:
-Ubuntu:

 ## Audio 🔉

-  * **[Audio Pan](https://github.com/norihiro/obs-audio-pan-filter)** plugin; control stereo pan of audio source.
+  * **[Audio Pan](https://github.com/norihiro/obs-audio-pan-filter)** plugin; control stereo pan of audio sources.
   * **[MIDI](https://github.com/nhielost/obs-midi-mg)** plugins; allows MIDI devices to interact with OBS Studio.
-  * **[Mute Filter](https://github.com/norihiro/obs-mute-filter)** plugin; to mute audio of a source.
+  * **[Mute Filter](https://github.com/norihiro/obs-mute-filter)** plugin; to mute audio from a source.
   * **[PipeWire Audio Capture](https://github.com/dimtpap/obs-pipewire-audio-capture)** plugin; capture application audio from PipeWire.
   * **[Scale to Sound](https://github.com/Qufyy/obs-scale-to-sound)** plugin; adds a filter which makes a source scale based on the audio levels of any audio source you choose
   * **[Soundboard](https://github.com/cg2121/obs-soundboard)** plugin; adds a soundboard dock.